spacecraft510/SI507_final_project/Readme.md

 <br />
 <br />
 how to interact:<br />
-*Get new records from API: press button “getMatchesSteam” or “getMatchesOpenDota” depending on which sources you want.
+0Get new records from API: press button “getMatchesSteam” or “getMatchesOpenDota” depending on which sources you want.
 To get very large number of records, use the scale to set the number and press “getLargeMatchesSteam”
 *Load the cached records: press button “load from file” or “load from OpenDotaAPI” depending on which sources you want.
-*Use the drop-down menu to select the Hero.
++Use the drop-down menu to select the Hero.
 The program will show the counter Heroes.
 Click on the counter Hero jumps to provide counters for that counter Hero.
 *save the results: press: press ”save to file” button.
 Then press “STOP” to exit
-- George Washington
-* John Adams
-+ Thomas Jefferson